 This is all to say that the increase in autoimmune disease (and other diseases of modern living) in, say, big cities is obviously due to more than the fact that our environments are deficient in the beneficial microorganisms commonly found in rural settings.
 But, I believe that we all need to consider every aspects of our lives when we approach our health (that’s why there’s both a Nutrition and a Lifestyle menu on this website!)!
 There are two big reasons to opt-in on dirt: first, soil-based organisms are hugely important for a healthy microbiome, and, second, the mineral content of dirt can’t be beat.
 Both of these topics are discussed in my New York Times Bestselling Book, The Paleo Approach.

 An often-underrated source of probiotics is soil.
 Soil-based organisms (SBOs) have not been as extensively studied as either Lactobacillus or Bifdobacterium strains of bacteria.
 However, they are normal residents of a healthy gut and have been shown to be potent modulators of the immune system, and supplementation with SBOs has been shown to be beneficial in diabetes, chronic fatigue syndrome, insomnia, and IBS.
 In fact, one of the biggest differences between the gut microbiota of people living in Western cultures and hunter-gatherers in rural Africa (who have a much lower incidence of autoimmune disease, cardiovascular disease, diabetes, obesity, etc.) is the presence of soil-based organisms (specifically a phylum of bacteria called Bacteroidetes with a unique abundance of bacteria from the genera Prevotella and Xylanibacter).
 This is certainly one area in which the “hygiene hypothesis” I mentioned above is absolutely correct.
 Our sterile environments deprive us of exposure to soil-based organisms.
-You can buy soil-based probiotic supplements like Prescript-Assist, (Prescript-Assist changed their formula in 2017.
-Due to lack of validation trials, I can no longer recommend this supplement.) but you can also just play in the dirt (a good excuse to take up gardening!) or grow your own vegetables (or buy locally-grown organic vegetables) and eat them without washing them.
+You can buy soil-based probiotic supplements, but you can also just play in the dirt (a good excuse to take up gardening!) or grow your own vegetables (or buy locally-grown organic vegetables) and eat them without washing them.
 OK, you can rinse off the big clumps of dirt.
 Plus, since we know that gut microbiomes vary by location, consuming dirt-dusted produce from a local source is more likely to benefit your gut microflora, as the microbes may be the same or similar species.

 Mineral Content of Dirt